tabishfayyaz/notes-and-books/software-design-principles.md

 - Have you eliminated any non-essential complexity e.g. concurrency

 - Have you verified that your design can be tested

-- Have you cautiously inspected if you can make your dependencies more loosely coupled

 - Is your design open for extension but minimizes modifications by relying upon principles of abstraction and polymorphism